TMu42/web-build/README.md

                            Field_2    -    The name of the blueprint file to resolve and parse.
                            Field_3+   -    Unused.

-        Details:       All paths are relative to the location of the containing file unless otherwise specified.
+        Details:       Input paths are relative to the location of the containing file unless otherwise specified.
 To resolve the file name, the directory  pointed to by path/to/ will be serched for a file with the given name and then the same name with the extensions ".blueprint" and ".blue" will be checked in